Attacks on internet banking users are becoming more complex and hard to detect.

-Director of International Business Development, Group-IB
+Director of International Business Development

 Group-IB is one of the global leaders in preventing and investigating high-tech crimes and online fraud.
 Since 2003, the company has been active in the field of computer forensics and information security, protecting the largest international companies against financial losses and reputation risks.

-We are recognised by Gartner, Forrester and IDC as a leading threat intelligence vendor provides a unique insight into threats originating in Russia and Eastern Europe.
+We are recognised by Gartner, Forrester and IDC as a leading threat intelligence vendor that provides a unique insight into threats originating in Russia and Eastern Europe.
 Group-IB is also recommended by the Organization for Security and Co-operation in Europe (OSCE).

-Group-IB’s experience and threat intelligence has been fused into an eco-system of highly sophisticated software and hardware solutions designed to monitor, identify, and prevent cyber threats.Learn more
+Group-IB’s experience and threat intelligence has been fused into an ecosystem of highly sophisticated software and hardware solutions designed to monitor, identify, and prevent cyber threats.Learn more